kstats/CausalQG/README.md

 We perform question generation using ProphetNet.
 We created a [fork](https://github.com/ManavR123/ProphetNet/tree/CausalQG) of the [microsoft/ProphetNet](https://github.com/microsoft/ProphetNet) repo with scripts to recreate our outputs.
 Follow the documentation provided in the forked repo to reproduce our generated questions.

-In our experiments, we generated 4 sets of questions using 4 different versions of ProphetNet:
+In our experiments, we generated 2 sets of questions using 2 different versions of ProphetNet:

 1) ProphetNet-Base.
 You should label the csv of questions generated from this version as `squad_ce_processed_prophetnet.csv` or `textbook_ce_processed_prophetnet.csv`.

-2) ProphetNet finetuned on SQuAD causal questions.
-You should label the csv of questions generated from this version as `squad_ce_processed_prophetnet_squad_gold.csv` or `textbook_ce_processed_prophetnet_squad_gold.csv`.

-3) ProphetNet finetuned on questions generated from SynQG.
+2) ProphetNet finetuned on questions generated from SynQG.
 You should label the csv of questions generated from this version as `squad_ce_processed_prophetnet_synqg.csv` or `textbook_ce_processed_prophetnet_synqg.csv`.

-4) ProphetNet finetuned on a combined set of SQuAD and SynQG questions.
-You should label the csv of questions generated from this version as `squad_ce_processed_prophetnet_combined.csv` or `textbook_ce_processed_prophetnet_combined.csv`.

 The data used for finetuning ProphetNet can be found in `CSVs/Finetune`.
 Follow the steps in the above repo to run the finetuning process.